Intel Wins Appeal Against EUs 1-bn-euro Antitrust Fine - UrduPoint

 The commission in 2009 slapped the then-record fine on Intel after saying the company had offered clients price rebates to use its own computer chips in preference to rival AMD.

+"The semiconductor industry has never been more competitive than it is today and we look forward to continuing to invest and grow in Europe," it added.

+- Over 20 years - Margrethe Vestager, the EU's competition chief, said the commission would study the judgement "in detail" and seek the "balance between the things we won and the things we lost".

-Questions on the legality of rebates to manufacturers are also at the heart of the Google Android case which saw the search engine giant receive the bloc's current record fine of 4.3 billion Euros ($4.85 billion).
+Questions on the legality of rebates to manufacturers are also at the heart of the Google Android case which saw the search engine giant receive the bloc's current record fine of 4.3 billion Euros.